Rishat-F/weather_app/README.md

 This is a study project for getting weather by current GPS coordinates.

-The project aims to introduce with type hintings, poetry, CI (linters + tests), commits naming and workflow, environment variables, pattern matching, OOP and good architecture.
+The project aims to introduce with type hintings, poetry, CI (linters + tests) in GitHub Actions, mocks in tests, commits naming and workflow, environment variables, pattern matching, OOP and good architecture.

 Based on next tutorials:
   - https://youtu.be/dKxiHlZvULQ (type hintings, good architecture)